Oktoberfest Survival Guide

 Scumbags Need Not Apply

 Of course, the secret code of the Dirndl does raise the question about how approachable those women with a left bow are.
 Years of inebriated men causing havoc have led to initiatives to promote a policy of “No means No” something that one would assume was self explanatory, yet still it needs to be stated.
+Since 2016, the laws regarding sexual harassment have been strengthened, with support for girls and women offered at a dedicated security point within the festplatz.
 Sexual harassment comes in many forms and it is important that no matter how a Dirndl bow is tied, no woman visiting the Oktoberfest should have to put up with harassment.
-You can be sure that if anyone gets out of hand, they will be swooped on by the police in a matter of seconds.
-In addition, for those English speakers among the crowds, please be aware that English is one of the most spoken second languages in Germany and most people have an excellent grasp of it.
-You may think your weirdo comments are not being understood, until someone turns to you and in a crystal clear, non accented voice tells you to “Fuck Off”.
-You have been warned.

-At some point in the evening, it is not always clear when, you will find yourself standing on a bench along with everyone else, possible singing along to AC/DC.
-I’m a big guy and I have learned that understanding the creaking noises of a bench can be the difference between an enjoyable time and a face full of floor.
-They may seem sturdy and well built, but I have witnessed tables collapse and benches snap.
+At some point in the evening, it is not always clear when, you will find yourself standing on a bench along with everyone else, possibly singing along to AC/DC.
+I’m a big guy and I have learned that listening for the creaking noises of a bench can be the difference between an enjoyable time and a face full of floor.
+They may seem sturdy and well built, but I have witnessed tables collapse and benches snap at a moments notice.
 Don’t get me wrong, it is really funny to see, but you do not want to be the one doing it.
 Weight limits are a real thing, so when the bench makes an unsettling cracking sound, move.
 Also, thanks to all the beer, you may find that you overestimate your ability to balance.
 German beer benches tip quite easily and once again the fall may look funny to onlookers, but it is no fun coming face to face with the wooden floor of an Oktoberfest tent.